A Welcome Message from the Director

 As the Director of the Center for Conflict Management I invite you to drop in any time and check out the core required course that I teach: Law, Mediation, and Violence.
 My goal is to create a program in the Center that meets your educational needs, prepares you for life after graduation, and inspires you to take on the life-long challenge of learning better ways to transform, prevent, resolve, or reduce the harms associated with conflicts—from interpersonal to international.

-If you're interested, please join our community or drop in and ask any questions you might have.
+If you're interested, please drop in to ask any questions you might have.
 We want you to make the Center for Conflict Management your home away from home.
 Join me for coffee or lunch sometime and we can talk about it in as much detail as you like.